JagTheFriend/Pacman/Pacman/readme.md

 W - up arrow key(\⬆️) - Going up <br>
 D - right arrow key(\➡️) - Going to the left <br>

+### Use:
+P - To pause the Game
+F - To quit the game

 <!--
 Feel free to raise [new issues](https://github.com/JagTheFriend/Pacman/issues), and/or <br> create [pull requests](https://github.com/JagTheFriend/Pacman/pulls) if you are able to find more bugs or <br> fix the existing ones i dont need that for now ^^^